sheetaljgowda/Star_wars_data/sql_to_build_dashboard.md

 CREATE or replace ROLE JEDI;

 GRANT ROLE JEDI TO ROLE ACCOUNTADMIN;
--- Granting jedi role permission to use LIGHTSPEED_WH warehouse GRANT USAGE ON WAREHOUSE LIGHTSPEED_WH TO ROLE JEDI;
+-- Granting jedi role permission to use  warehouse and to create database GRANT USAGE ON WAREHOUSE LIGHTSPEED_WH TO ROLE JEDI;
--- Grant CREATE DATABASE privilege to jedi role
 GRANT CREATE DATABASE ON ACCOUNT TO ROLE JEDI;

 --switch the role to JEDI and create the database and schema